Hung369/HCMUS-Simple_Image_Search_Engine/README.md

 # Image Search Engine

-A Simple Search Engine for Irina Holidays Dataset
+A Simple Search Engine for Irina Holidays Dataset by using MobileNetV2 to extract feature vectors.

 ## Dependencies